 Additionally, if the case goes to trial, most of the jurors will not be able to relate this type of injury to anything they have ever experienced.
 It is essential to have your case properly and adequately valuated and the right attorney can help get that done.
 It is vital to your claim that you have an experienced and aggressive attorney that has the fortitude to stand up to the insurance companies involved in your case.

-Since these cases have a tendency to become quite complex, it is also imperative that your personal injury attorney thoroughly investigates your case so that he or she can paint a clear picture for the jury in the event the case goes to trial.
+Since these cases have a tendency to become quite complex, it is also imperative that as your personal injury attorney, I thoroughly investigate your case.
+This is so that I can paint a clear picture for the jury in the event the case goes to trial.

 Anyone who has sustained a serious spinal cord injury as the result of someone else’s negligence can file a personal injury claim.
 A personal injury attorney can also represent you if you or a loved one have suffered neck injuries, back injuries or traumatic brain injuries.